 Jessie Tie Exclosure

-Plate 835X.
-Jessie Tie Exclosure 1964 – 2004 The five acre Jessie Tie Exclosure was built in 1946 to determine if degraded sagebrush sites in the western part of the St. George Ranger District could be successfully reseeded.
+Plate 836X.
+Jessie Tie Exclosure 1967 – 2004 The five acre Jessie Tie Exclosure was built in 1946 to determine if degraded sagebrush sites in the western part of the St. George Ranger District could be successfully reseeded.
 Part of the area inside the exclosure was root-plowed and broadcast seeded with crested wheatgrass, while part of the exclosure was left untreated as a control, and a third part was sprayed to kill sagebrush before being reseeded.
 Within a year or two a good stand of crested wheatgrass had been established on the treated part of the exclosure.
 By 1962, however, the grass stand had started to thin and high jackrabbit numbers were suspected, as the fenced plot excluded only livestock, not deer or small mammals.
 Thus, in early 1964, part of the existing exclosure was refenced with chicken wire to exclude rabbits - - this included both treated and untreated areas.
 Later that same year, the jackrabbit population crashed.
 The study site has since been abandoned and all fences removed by the Forest Service.
-Plate 835x is viewed west-southwest to the northeast corner of the exclosure immediately after the inside area had been reseeded a second time with crested wheatgrass.
-Today, sagebrush has reinvaded the site, while pinyon and juniper have increased in the distance.
+Plate 836x is viewed west along the north exclosure fence.
+The original image shows the difference between the untreated area outside the exclosure on the right and the seeded area inside the fenced plot.
+Today, however, sagebrush has reinvaded the treated area and grasses have declined.
+Pinyon and juniper have increased in the distance.

-U.S. Forest Service photograph (unnumbered) taken by Ted E. Cox on June 25, 1964; retake by Darrell McMahon on October 15, 2004 - - Photo No. DM-83-18.
+U.S. Forest Service photograph (unnumbered) taken by James F. Rathbun on November 8, 1967; retake by Darrell McMahon on October 15, 2004 - - Photo No. DM-83-22.
 Original photographs, negatives, and narrative reports held in the range files on the St. George Ranger District, Dixie National Forest, St. George, UT.

 Pinyon, Juniper, Sagebrush, Dry Meadow